The mission of 1in6 is to help men who have had unwanted or abusive sexual experiences live healthier, happier lives.

 For immediate support or to ask questions about the issue/healing/resources: 1in6.org/helpline

-General business inquiries: [email protected]
+General business inquiries or technical issues: [email protected]

 Media requests: [email protected]

 To request permission to reprint 1in6 information/materials: [email protected] (see below for more information on permissions)

 You need to obtain permission from 1in6 to quote from or reuse materials found in our website or newsletter.
 Permission is required even if you do not intend to charge for the use of the material.
 There is no set number of words or lines that may be used without our written permission.
 If you are not sure, it is best to request permission anyway.
 Permission must be requested before you use the material.

 If the material in the 1in6 title is labeled “reprinted,” “reused with permission,” or “adapted from,” it means that we do not control the rights to the material, and you are advised to contact the cited source directly.